Obtaining a License Bucket

 You can add licenses one at a time, or paste several licenses, separated by an empty line, into the Add Licenses field and add them to the list at once.

-First select an Artifactory service.
+To match up the Artifactory services you have selected with the licenses you have added, first select an Artifactory service.
 This will enable the list of licenses.

 Then, select the license you wish to apply to the selected service and click "Add".